 Use a Variety of Materials and See Which Works Best for You

 This is especially important for rollers and brushes.
 Make sure you are comfortable with the brush size or the weight of the rollers.
-You may even use a paint sprayer to get the job done better.
+You may even use a paint sprayer to get the job done better, consider looking at a best paint sprayers review to choose the most suitable one for you.
 It provides a cleaner finish without much of a mess.
 Learn more about it.

 Do Not Do Shortcuts